tdammers/fg-efb/docs/guide.markdown

   action, usually either navigating to a previous page, or hiding the on-screen keyboard.
 - The **home button** (circle) takes you back to the home screen and suspends the currently active app.
+Clicking the home button again when already on the home screen opens the *app switcher*, where you can manage active apps.
-- The **app switcher button** (square) currently does nothing.
-The plan for it is to open an app switching mode, where you can scroll through open apps, switch between them, and close them.
+- The **menu button** (square) currently does nothing.
+It could open the app switcher (instead of having to go through the home screen), or it could provide an app-specific menu function; this is as of yet undecided.

 ## The Charts App